andreas-schoch/dominoscript/readme.md

 **Errors:**
 - If the address is out of bounds, an `InvalidAddressError` is thrown.
-- If the address references an empty cell the number -1 will be pushed to the stack.
-No error.
+- If the address references an empty cell there is no error.
+For "domino" type it pushes -1 and for all other types 0.
 - If the data ends abruptly, an `UnexpectedEndOfNumberError` is thrown.
 - If the data is too big to fit in the stack, a `FullStackError` is thrown.
 - If during parsing for "straigh line" directions the direction changes, an `UnexpectedChangeInDirectionError` is thrown.